-In order to have good sleep, your baby not only needs enough sleep but they also need to sleep at the correct times.
+In order to get good sleep, your baby not only needs enough sleep but they also need to sleep at the correct times.
 This is so key, but it isn’t a one size fits all.
-My baby’s sleep was a disaster until I focused on her baby sleep schedule.
+My baby’s bedtime routine was a disaster until I focused on her baby sleep schedule.
 Here, I will show you how easy it is to develop a baby sleep schedule that follows your child’s natural sleep schedule.

 Disclaimer: this post contains Affiliate Links.
 Read about what affiliate links are and how I use them here.

-The biggest mistake you could be making with sleep is following those sleep charts you see everywhere which tell you, based on age, how much and approximately when your baby should sleep.
+The biggest mistake you could be making with bedtime routine is following those sleep charts you see everywhere which tell you, based on age, how much and approximately when your baby should sleep.
 Most parents find these when they search online for sleep solutions.
-I found a lot of charts and since we weren’t quite sure when our little one was tired, we thought that this must be the solution.
+I found a lot of charts, and since we weren’t quite sure when our little one was tired, we thought that this must be the solution.

 To hammer down the perfect schedule at any age, you will need to spend a few days focused solely on sleep observations.
 Try to pick either a weekend or a few days in a row where you have no appointments or time constraints.
 If you are a subscriber, you can use the nap schedule worksheet that we created to help you with this process or subscribe now to receive the worksheet.

 DAY ONE: Start when your baby wakes.
 Write down the exact time they wake.
 Next, watch for tired cues (pulling ears, rubbing eyes, yawning).
-When you see a tired sign or when you think baby is tired, start the process (diaper change, pajamas, nursing etc) of putting baby to bed for a nap.
-Write down the exact time baby fell asleep.
-It is very important that it is the time at which baby fell asleep and NOT the time you put baby to bed.
-Once baby wakes, write down the time baby wakes and the length of the nap.
-It is also helpful to record the time the baby was awake between sleep sessions so that you can further understand your baby’s sleep needs Repeat this for the full day, including bedtime.
+When you see a tired sign or when you think the baby is tired, start the process (diaper change, pajamas, nursing, etc) of putting the baby to bed for a nap.
+Write down the exact time the baby fell asleep.
+It is very important that it is the time at which the baby fell asleep and NOT the time you put the baby to bed.
+Once the baby wakes, write down the time the baby wakes and the length of the nap.
+It is also helpful to record the time the baby was awake between sleep sessions so that you can further understand your baby’s sleep needs.
+Repeat this for the full day, including bedtime.

-DAY THREE: When baby wakes look at your chart and look at when you should put baby to sleep.
+DAY THREE: When the baby wakes up look at your chart and look at when you should put the baby to sleep.
 On the second and third days, you still want to fill out a chart like the first day.
-By doing it a second and third time, you are fine tuning the chart so it matches your child’s exact sleep needs.
-For example, if on day one you put a baby to sleep 40 minutes after the “perfect time” to put them to sleep, then it would take about 3 days to sort that out.
-If baby is still taking more than 20 minutes to fall asleep, your schedule might need some more fine tuning or there might be an underlying issue.
+By doing it a second and third time, you are fine-tuning the chart so it matches your child’s exact sleep needs.
+For example, if on day one you put a baby to sleep 40 minutes after the “perfect time” to put them to sleep, then it would take about three days to sort that out.
+If the baby is still taking more than 20 minutes to fall asleep, your schedule might need some more fine tuning, or there might be an underlying issue.

 **Also remember a hungry baby never sleeps so if baby still isn’t sleeping, try to add in an extra nursing session during their awake time.
 If breastfeeding isn’t going well, check out the best tip I received from a lactation consultant.